-A data logger is equipped with an internal microprocessor, a memory, and one or more sensors that record measurements data.
-Data loggers are generally battery powered, but some can be wired and need to be connected to external power.
+It is equipped with an internal microprocessor, a memory, and one or more sensors that record measurable data.
+Generally battery-powered, some can also be wired and will therefore need to be connected to an external power source.

 Types of data loggers

-Therefore, most of the supply chain managers prefer a real-time tracking system because it enables you them to react when it is necessary.
+Therefore, most supply chain managers prefer a real-time tracking system because it enables them to react when it is necessary.

 How does a data logger work?

-The data is information recorded by small sensors that are built into a hardware.
-The sensors are small elements that measure different parameters – including GPS position, temperature and, accelerations.
+The sensors are small elements that measure different parameters such as GPS position, temperature, shock and more.
 Data loggers include a range of sensors that can be configured after your needs.

-The data loggers are embedded with a cloud-based software that visualizes and analysis the data.
-In chapter 5, you can read more about the types of sensors an IoT data logger can include and how it can bring value to your business.
+IoT data loggers often connect to cloud-based software that visualizes and analyses the data.
+In chapter 5, you can read more about the types of sensors an IoT data logger can contain and how they can bring value to your business.

 Ensure global connectivity of your equipment